 - It takes years for a business to become profitable here in the US.
 That is true in other countries as well.
-Once again, fund raising is necessary.
+Once again, fundraising is necessary.

 - Most countries do not pay enough in wages to sustain a worker from the US.
 Though you can make adjustments for a while, eventually you will need more funds than local jobs will provide.
 There are some exceptions.

-- Legally working in another country, getting appropriate visas and permits, is normally very expensive and can take a long time.
+- Legally working in another country, and getting appropriate visas and permits, is normally very expensive and can take a long time.

-- When the stress of living in another culture is added to the stress of working in another culture along with trying to get something accomplished for the Kingdom, the sum is often to great and the family suffers and often fails.
+- When the stress of living in another culture is added to the stress of working in another culture along with trying to get something accomplished for the Kingdom, the sum is often too great and the family suffers and often fails.

 - You should only consider doing something in another country that you are trained and experienced to do in your home country.
 Working as a barista in a coffee shop does not guarantee that you will be able to run a coffee business in India.